ray-project/kuberay/docs/deploy/kuberay-with-MCAD.md

 - Increases control plane stability by JIT (Just-in Time) object creation.
 - Queuing with policies.
 - Quota management that goes across namespaces.
-- Dispatching jobs to any one of the Kubernetes clusters.
+- Support for multiple Kubernetes clusters; dispatching jobs to any one of a number of Kubernetes clusters.

 In order to queue Ray cluster(s) and `gang dispatch` them when aggregated resources are available please refer to the setup [Kuberay-MCAD integration](https://github.com/IBM/multi-cluster-app-dispatcher/blob/quota-management/doc/usage/examples/kuberay/kuberay-mcad.md) with configuration files [here](https://github.com/IBM/multi-cluster-app-dispatcher/tree/quota-management/doc/usage/examples/kuberay/config).